 At the UnMute Podcast, John talked with philosopher Myisha Cherry about homosexuality, “traditional” marriage, religious liberty and discrimination, being out in academia, and more.
 Listen to the broadcast here.

-2013 should also be a time to explore more deeply the significance of marriage: Now that we have it (in 9 states and counting), what should we do with it?
+From my New Year’s column: 2013 should also be a time to explore more deeply the significance of marriage: Now that we have it (in 9 states and counting), what should we do with it?
 What does it mean to aspire to it?
-What does a healthy marriage culture look like, and how can LGBT people make a distinctive and valuable contribution to that culture?
+What does a healthy marriage culture look like, and how can LGBT… Continue reading What’s Left to Argue

 Just posted a piece at The New Republic in response to our game-changing victories in the four states with marriage votes: